Qingcsai/Finger-Vein-Recognition/README.md

 python vein_main.py
 ```

-Besides, you should dive into the file **vein_main.py**, and adjust the comments for many other usages.
+Besides, you should dive into the file ```vein_main.py```, and adjust the comments for many other usages.

 ## Data preparation

+I didn' t upload all of my own vein data for individual privacy.
+You should place your own vein data in the ```./data/600/2``` folder

 ├──data
 │   ├── 600                        // A Person's vein image